tomeryeh/demo/chooseyourday/tutorial.md

 }
 ```

-1. display the form and tell Angular that it is not a new event:
+1. display the form and tell Angular that this is not a new event:
 ```javascript
 $scope.isNew = false;
 $scope.viewForm = true;